-On each of February 17, March 3, March 10 and March 17, 2017, we entered into Note Purchase Agreements (the "Note Agreements") with a number of accredited investors in private transactions.
-Pursuant to these Note Agreements, we sold convertible promissory notes (the "2017 Notes") raising gross proceeds of approximately \$3.1 million.
-The 2017 Notes are scheduled to mature on December 1, 2018 and bear interest at a rate of 5.0% per year.
-Principal and interest on the 2017 Notes are payable at maturity.
-The Company may prepay the 2017 Notes in whole or in part at any time without penalty or premium.
-The 2017 Notes are convertible into shares of common stock or other securities of the Company upon the occurrence of a Qualified Financing, including the sale of equity securities or a strategic partnership, raising gross proceeds of at least \$2.0 million on or before the maturity of the 2017 Notes or upon the request of a holder of any 2017 Note at a fixed conversion rate of \$10.10 per share.
-Upon issuance, the 2017 Notes were convertible into our common stock at a conversion rate of \$10.10 per share.
-The fair market value of our stock on the dates of issuance ranged from \$15.00 to \$39.00 per share.
-Therefore the 2017 Notes contained a beneficial conversion feature with an aggregate intrinsic value of approximately \$3.0 million, which was recorded as a debt discount and is presented as a direct deduction from the carrying value of the 2017 Notes.
-The discount will be amortized through interest expense over the life of the 2017 Notes.
-Upon the occurrence of certain events of default, the 2017 Notes require the Company to repay the unpaid principal amount of the Notes and any unpaid accrued interest.
-The Company has used the net proceeds from the sales of the Notes to further the clinical development of SBP-101 and for working capital and general corporate purposes.
-One of our stockholders, who beneficially owns more than 10% of our common stock, purchased \$200,000 of the 2017 Notes.
+During 2017 we sold convertible promissory notes (the "2017 Notes") raising gross proceeds of approximately \$3.1 million.
+The 2017 Notes were scheduled to mature on December 1, 2018 and bore interest at a rate of 5.0% per year.
+Principal and interest on the 2017 Notes would have been payable at maturity.
+The Company had the option to prepay the 2017 Notes in whole or in part at any time without penalty or premium.
+The 2017 Notes were convertible into shares of common stock or other securities of the Company upon the occurrence of a "qualified financing," including the sale of equity securities or a strategic partnership, raising gross proceeds of at least \$2.0 million on or before the maturity of the 2017 Notes or upon the request of a holder of any 2017 Note at a fixed conversion rate of \$10.10 per share.
+All of the 2017 Notes converted into equity securities during 2018 as described above.
+One of our stockholders, who beneficially owned more than 10% of our common stock, purchased \$200,000 of the 2017 Notes.